HorlogeSkynet/Nftables/README.md

 ### Build

-* Open your command palette and type in : `Build With: nftables`
+* Open your command palette and type in : `Build With: Nftables`

 * Press `CTRL + B`